Quantifying uncertainties and correlations in the nuclear-matter equation of state: Results for PNM and SNM

 Our analysis is based on the MBPT calculations of $E/N(n)$ and $E/A(n)$ up to $2n_0$ in Refs.~\cite{Drischler:2017wtt, Drischler:2020preparationAstro} and Refs.~\cite{Drischler:2017wtt, Leonhardt:2019fua}, respectively, equidistantly sampled at $n= 0.05,\, 0.06,\, \dotsc, \, 0.34 \fmiq$.
 These high-order MBPT calculations are driven by the novel Monte Carlo framework introduced in Ref.~\cite{Drischler:2017wtt}.
 In this framework, arbitrary interaction and many-body diagrams can be efficiently evaluated using automatic code generation, which enables calculations with controlled many-body uncertainties for the employed NN and 3N interactions (see the references for details).

-The authors of Ref.~\cite{Drischler:2017wtt} combined NN potentials developed by Entem, Machleidt, and Nosyk~\cite{Entem:2017gor} with consistent 3N forces\footnote{Consistent NN and 3N forces means here that these forces are considered at the same chiral order and with equal momentum cutoffs.
-See Ref.~\cite{Drischler:2017wtt} for details.} to construct a set of order-by-order NN and 3N interactions up to \NNNLO.
+The authors of Ref.~\cite{Drischler:2017wtt} combined NN potentials developed by Entem, Machleidt, and Nosyk~\cite{Entem:2017gor} with 3N forces at the same order and cutoff to construct a set of order-by-order NN and 3N interactions up to \NNNLO.
 The two 3N LECs $c_D$ and $c_E$ that govern, respectively, the intermediate- and short-range 3N contributions at N$^2$LO, were adjusted to the triton binding energy and the empirical saturation point of SNM\@.
 For the momentum cutoffs $\Lambda = 450$ and $500\MeV$, three 3N forces with different combinations of $c_D$ and $c_E$ and reasonable saturation properties were obtained at \NNLO and \NNNLO.
 However, the terms of the 3N forces proportional to $c_D$ and $c_E$ do not contribute to PNM with nonlocal regulators~\cite{Hebeler:2010xb}, so there is only one neutron-matter EOS determined for each momentum cutoff and chiral order.
 And even our results for SNM at a given cutoff do not differ significantly for the different 3N fits.
 We therefore restrict the discussion here to one Hamiltonian for each cutoff as summarized in Table~\ref{tab:drischler_potential_fits}.
-Additional figures focusing on the $450 \MeV$ potentials are given in the Supplemental Material.
+Additional figures focusing on the $450 \MeV$ potentials are given in the Supplemental Material~\cite{SuppMatLong}.

-\subsection{Extracting Observable Coefficients}
+\subsection{Extracting observable coefficients}

 The observable coefficients $c_n(\kinparvec)$ form the backbone of the convergence model and the training of the GP hyperparameters.
 To extract the coefficients, we need to assign values to $\kinparvec$, $\genobsref(x)$, and $Q(x)$ based on the system under consideration.